 The wildfires analyzed for this report demonstrate several common risk factors that influenced management decisions.
-Those factors are firefighter and public safety including COVID-19 mitigation; presence of Federal and private infrastructure; stakeholders involvement including Federal, Tribal, private, local, county and State level; socio-political and economic considerations in relation to neighboring communities; and the existence of natural resources.
+Those factors are firefighter and public safety, including COVID-19 mitigation; the presence of Federal or private infrastructure; stakeholder involvement at the federal, tribal, state/local and private levels; socio-political and economic considerations in relation to neighboring communities; and the existence of natural resources.

-In addition to the common risk factors, the analysis showed several incident-specific risk factors that also influenced risk management decisions such as geographic location and access (wilderness vs. urban interface); time of year (early season or late season); availability of firefighting resources; condition of the fuels; ownership; threatened & endangered species; smoke emissions and impacts to local communities and public health; and cultural sites.
+In addition to the common risk factors, the analysis included several other incident-specific risk factors that also influenced risk management decisions such as geographic location and access (wilderness vs. urban interface); time of year (early season or late season); availability of firefighting resources; condition of the fuels; land ownership; presence of threatened & endangered species; smoke emissions and impacts to local communities and public health; and presence of cultural sites.